pauladiniz/pauladiniz/README.md

-### I'm a front end developer working for FanHero!
+### Front end developer based in São Paulo.
+Passionate about coding, solving and learning!
+(Such a cliche, I know!)

 <!--
 **pauladiniz/pauladiniz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.